Main CIF observation operator standard/std#

 On the opposite, if

-is specified in the observation operator, only transforms explicitly specified will be used.
-Thus, if custom transforms need to be run on top of the model, one should not forget to include the transformrun_model
+transform_pipeis specified in the observation operator, only transforms explicitly specified will be used.
+Thus, if custom transforms need to be run on top of the model, one should not forget to include the transformrun_modelin thetransform_pipe.
+Another option (recommended for most applications) is to use thecontrolvectandobsvecttransform_pipes to define transforms related to the control vector and to the observation vector respectively.

 - pycif.plugins.obsoperators.standard.transforms.init_control_transformations(self, all_transforms, controlvect, backup_comps, mapper)[source]